manorrock/oyena/lifecycle/action/README.md

-# OmniFaces Oyena Action
+# Manorrock Oyena - Action lifecycle

-The OmniFaces Oyena Action module delivers you with an action framework that you can use with Eclipse Mojarra or Apache MyFaces.
+This module delivers you with an action framework that you can use with Eclipse Mojarra or Apache MyFaces.

 ## Prerequisites